cose-wg/HPKE/draft-ietf-cose-hpke.md

 When decrypting, the inputs to the HPKE Open operation are set as follows:

 - kem_id: Depends on the COSE-HPKE algorithm used.
-- skR: The recipient private key, converted into a HPKE private key.
+- skR: The recipient private key, converted into an HPKE private key.
 - kdf_id: Depends on the COSE-HPKE algorithm used.
 - aead_id: Depends on the COSE-HPKE algorithm used.
 - info: empty string.